Kerry Hall, Certified Canine Training Specialist and Behavior Consultant

 Looking back, I think it was all in the cards.
 I was born in the year of the dog, in Mount Vernon, NY.
-My very first word was the name of my family’s German Shepherd, Lisel, or "Li Li."
+My very first word was the name of my family’s German Shepherd.
 To make a long story short, I was an animal obsessed child.
-I owned one doll, a present from my mother's friend who, of course, thought that all little girls love Barbie dolls.
-Needless to say, Barbie rode proudly with her hair blowing in the wind on the back of my Breyer horses.
-I basically had a one track mind: animals, animals, animals.
-After wishing, hoping and praying enough, I willed my first horse into my life.
-How I actually acquired him is a story all its own.
-Although I grew up poor, I can tell you this: If you want something badly enough, it can and will happen for you.
-Once I had a horse of my own I was enthralled in training him, working out his kinks and terrible ground manners.
-I learned a lot about horses from books and folks at the barn, but a lot I just let the horses teach me.
-I soon started riding green horses at the barn and began training them to know their gates, verbal commands, and acclimating them for the farrier.
-I even conditioned them to feel comfortable in the trailer when being transported.
-I didn’t have another dog after my family’s German Shepherd died until I was in my early 20’s, living on my own.
+I didn’t have another dog after my family’s German Shepherd died until I was in my early 20’s, while living on my own.
 I responded to an ad on Craigslist for an “Abused Chihuahua Puppy.”
 Apparently I was the only person who responded that didn’t ask to see a picture of what the dog looked like.
-The lady had rescued Charlie from kids in the street who were hitting him.
+The lady had rescued Charlie from kids in the street who were beating him.
 She felt comfortable enough with our email exchanges and short phone conversation to ask me to drive to Queens to adopt him.
 When my best friend and I arrived, out trotted an adult Chihuahua mix dog.
 He was white with tan patches and had the most nervous, unsure demeanor about him.

-After the shelter, I moved onto working for dog daycare and boarding facilities, one of which had packs of 60+ dogs together in one space.
-I also taught classes to the general public through a community out-reach program called Pit Bull EDU, which was put on by Game Dog Guardian a local bully breed rescue in Lawrence, Kansas.
-As a trainer for GDG, I also helped evaluate dogs in their program for appropriate placement, trained individual dogs, created enrichment programs and worked one-on-one with adopters and their new dog.
-After Kansas, I was ready to go back to New York and take a job for Westchester K-9.
+After the shelter, I moved onto working for dog daycare and boarding facilities.
+I took a job in New York for Westchester K-9.
 As Head Trainer, I had a wide range of responsibilities.
-I worked one-on-one with clients in private lessons, created individual programs for dogs in the Stay and Train program, trained 4-8 dogs a day and taught staff safety training and defensive handling.
+I worked one-on-one with clients in private lessons, created individual programs for dogs in the Stay and Train program, trained 4-8 dogs a day, and taught staff safety training and defensive handling.
 I also worked with Pet Rescue New York, the local rescue we were affiliated with, assisting them with their more difficult dogs as an evaluator.

-I’ve spent over 8 years enthralled in this industry, constantly gaining new insights and practical experience.
-I’ve enjoyed working for the companies and rescues, but 2015 is the year I decided to become a lone wolf and start my own dog training and rehabilitation company.
+I’ve spent over 11 years enthralled in this industry, constantly gaining new insights and practical experience.
+I’ve enjoyed working for companies and rescues, but 2015 is the year I decided to become a lone wolf and start my own dog training and rehabilitation company.
 Flash Dog Training is a culmination of all of my diverse experience in the dog training world.
-I am combining all of my skill sets to give the dog owners of Colorado the whole enchilada.
-Whether you have a happy go lucky pup and are just starting out, or you have a dog with years of aggressive behavior, I can help you.
-Training dogs and teaching people how to maintain that new relationship is not just my career, it is my life's work and my destiny.
+I am combining all of my skill sets to give the dog owners Bend, Oregon the best dog training services possible.